pmuellr/yield-callback/README.md

 In both cases, the `generatorFunction` is run as follows:

+* Async callback functions can be invoked behind a yield, where you pass an invocation of the callback passed to the generator, as the callback parameter of the async function.

-* A 'callback' function is passed in as the final argument to the function, but it's not a typical callback function.
-It's a function that you call with the names of the expected callback parameters, in a space-separated string, in the order they are defined in the callback function, in the place where you'd normally call the callback.
+* The callback passed to the generator is a function that you call with the names of the expected callback parameters, in a space-separated string, in the order they are defined in the callback function.
+Or you can pass no arguments and an array of the parameters will be returned.

   Eg, for `fs.open()`, the callback passes `err` and `fd`, so you would invoke it as:

         const result = yield fs.open(fileName, cb('err fd'))

-* Async callback functions can be invoked behind a yield, passing the names of the callback parameters in, instead of a callback function, to the callback function passed to the generator.
+        var [err, fd] = yield fs.open(fileName, cb())

-* The result of the yield expression will be an object, with properties named as above.
-Eg, you can reference the `err` parameter of the callback via `result.err` and the `fd` parameter as `result.fd`.
+* The result of the yield expression will be an object, with properties named as above, or an array of the actual callback parameters.
+Eg, for the first `yield`, you can reference the `err` parameter of the callback via `result.err` and the `fd` parameter as `result.fd`.
+For the second `yield`, an array is returned with the values of `err` and `fd`.

 * When the generator returns, it will call the top-level callback with the result from the generator, with the following rules: